 Phaser Pedal Parameter Controls

-The performance of a phaser can be controlled by many different factors.
-Let’s discuss the most important and common controls we’ll have on a phaser pedal.
+Many different factors can control the performance of a phaser.
+Let's discuss the most important and common controls we'll have on a phaser pedal.

 Common phaser pedal controls include: